smartcontractresearchforum/research_team/docs/SCRF_Research_Team_Contributors.md

 - credits for compute resources, archive nodes, etc
 - supporting a blockchain-related organization or event of your choice

-We pay between from $200 to $500 USD depending on the complexity of the content generated and the time involved.
+We pay from $200 to $500 USD depending on the complexity of the content generated and the time involved.
 Researchers that commit to longer-term engagements and have produced a good body of work for the forum are encouraged to seek additional, and more lucrative, responsibilities.

 ## How we Communicate